redwoodjs/redwood/packages/codemods/README.md

 ```

 `j` exposes the whole api, but it's also a function—it parses its argument into a `Collection`, jscodeshift's major type.
 It's similar to a javascript array and has many of the same methods (`forEach`, `map`, etc.).
-The best way to familiarze yourself with its methods is to either 1) look at a bunch of examples or 2) [skim the source](https://github.com/facebook/jscodeshift/blob/main/src/Collection.js).
+The best way to familiarize yourself with its methods is to either 1) look at a bunch of examples or 2) [skim the source](https://github.com/facebook/jscodeshift/blob/main/src/Collection.js).

 ### Writing a transform